1jour1vin

 About the estate:

-A descendant of four generations of winemakers, Sylvain Fadat established this 25-hectare estate in 1989.
-He practices organic (biodynamic) farming on his two terroirs: clay-limestone and blue marl for Aupilhac, on the southern slope, and clay-limestone with volcanic remnants for Cocalières, at an altitude of 350 meters.
+A descendant of four generations of winemakers, Sylvain Fadat founded this 25-hectare estate in 1989.
+He cultivates his two terroirs using organic (biodynamic) farming methods: clay-limestone and blue marl soils for Aupilhac, on the southern slope, and clay-limestone and volcanic remnants for Cocalières, at an elevation of 350 meters.
 Consistently excellent.

 Robert Parker - Wine Advocate